English

 Law School Admission Test (LSAT)

-As of September 2019, the multiple -choice portion of the LSAT is administered digitally in North America.
+Digital LSAT: As of September 2019, the multiple -choice portion of the LSAT is administered digitally in North America.
 Known as the Digital LSAT, students can take the test on a tablet provided by LSAC, given to students at the test centre.
-This online, live remote-proctored format will continue through June 2023.
+Refer to LSAC for more information on this online, live remote-proctored format.

 Many resources are available to help students prepare for the LSAT.
 These include prepatory tests and LSAT courses, which sometimes only last one or two weekends in length.